Does Medicare Cover Mental Health Therapy?

 You can access mental health benefits through Original Medicare or Medicare Advantage (MA) plans, an alternative to Original Medicare.
 MA plans offer the same services, follow the same Medicare rules as Original Medicare, and generally require in-network providers, referrals, and prior authorization to receive benefits.

-Mental health services, such as individual counseling provided in an outpatient setting, will be covered at 80% of the approved charge with Medicare Part B after the annual deductible ($203 for 2021) is met.
+Mental health services, such as individual counseling provided in an outpatient setting will be covered at 80% of the approved charge with Medicare Part B after the annual deductible ($233 for 2022) is met.
 You pay the other 20%.
-If you have an MA plan, you will pay a copay, typically ranging from $20 to $40 per session, to see an in-network provider.
+If you have an MA plan, copay to see an in-network provider typically ranges from $20 to $40 per session.
 Deductibles may apply, and your MA plan will cover the rest of the contracted in-network cost.

 MA plans must provide mental health services as a Medicare-covered service.
 Any out-of-pocket expenses you incur in the form of copays count toward your maximum out-of-pocket limit set by your MA plan.

-Alternatively, if you are in a MA plan, you pay a daily copay for days one – six for each admission.
-In 2021, for instance, if you have a UnitedHealthcare MA HMO plan, your daily copay is $225.
-If you have a similar type of plan with Humana, your daily copay is $190.
-And if you have a similar plan with BCBS/Anthem, your daily copay is $270.
+Alternatively, if you are in an MA plan, you pay a daily copay for the first five or six days of each admission.
+In 2022, for instance, if you have a UnitedHealthcare MA HMO plan, your daily copay for days one – six is $225.
+If you have a similar type of plan with Humana, your daily copay for days one – six is $225.
+And if you have a similar plan with BCBS/Anthem, your daily copay for days one – five is $355.
 See each plan’s Evidence of Coverage (EOC) for more details.

 All inpatient mental health care coverage in a Medicare plan, whether through Original Medicare Part A or a MA plan, includes a maximum lifetime limit of 190 days for inpatient services received in a psychiatric hospital.

-As part of mental health care benefits that Medicare offers, therapy, or counseling, is typically covered under Part B as an outpatient service with Original Medicare.
+As part of Medicare’s mental health care benefits, therapy, or counseling is typically covered under Part B as an outpatient service with Original Medicare.
 MA plans provide the same benefits as Part B does.
 Therapy generally can be for an individual or a group.
 Family therapy is covered if it is to support the Medicare beneficiary’s mental health treatment goals.

-Like all mental health services, therapy must be received from a provider that accepts assignment for Original Medicare or is in-network for MA plans.
+As with all mental health services, you must receive therapy from a provider that accepts assignment for Original Medicare or is in-network with your MA plan.
 The provider must be licensed in your state.
 Copay or coinsurance and deductibles apply.

 Your copays vary depending on your MA plan.
 To find out what your out-of-pocket costs will be and precisely what your plan will cover based on Medicare rules, talk with your plan’s administrator, review your EOC, and talk with your healthcare provider.
 Allow for the time it takes to get a referral and prior authorization.